 Add Shakeology; process for 2 to 3 minutes, or until mixture becomes tiny crumbs that can come together to form a loose ball.

-Cut into 12 bars.
-Store in refrigerator.
+Cut into twelve bars.

-Photo by Kirsten Morningstar
+Photos by Kirsten Morningstar